Vitamin D3 & K2: A match made in heaven

 Too much calcium and again we’re in dangerous territory.
 Kidney stones, heart failure and artery blockages.
 As you might imagine calcium is hard stuff and if it’s in the wrong places then it can cause serious problems.

 Why do D3 and K2 work so well together?

 In terms of biology it’s almost impossible to talk about calcium without mentioning vitamin D. In the summer-time those glorious rays of sun are absorbed through our skin and reified into precious Vitamin D. Your body needs vitamin D because without it calcium cannot be absorbed into your system.

 Vitamin K activates the proteins that control the distributuion of calcium in your body.
 It is responsible for transporting calcium to your bones and teeth where it helps keep them strong and healthy.
-Most importantly though it also ensures that calcium doesn’t get into the wrong places.
-Vitamin K stops the calcium from getting stuck in your kidneys or your heart where it can cause really serious problems.
+Most importantly though it also ensures that calcium doesn’t get into the wrong place, such as deposition in the blood vessels.
+Vitamin K also stops the calcium from getting stuck in your kidneys or your heart where it can cause really serious problems.

 How to fight it

 So we’ve already established that K2 is hard to eat.
 And for D3?
 Well D3 may as well be on the moon if you live in the UK during autumn and winter.
-While supplementing with a traditional multivitamin can be a real waste of time.
-That’s why we have dedicated our time to finding the right balance.
-The perfect amount of D3 and the perfect amount of K2 to ensure that you can stay strong this winter.
+Supplementing with a traditional multivitamin can be a real waste of time, which is why we have dedicated our time to finding the right balance.
+Our supplement contains the perfect amount of D3 and the perfect amount of K2 to ensure that you can stay strong this winter.